CiscoISE/terraform-provider-ciscoise/docs/resources/repository.md

 description: |-
   It manages create, read, update and delete operations on Repository.
   Create a new repository in the system.
-The name provided for the repository must be unique.Update the definition of a specific repository, providing ALL parameters for the repository.
+The name provided for the repository must be unique.Update the definition of a specific repository, providing ALL parameters for the repository.Long description TBD
 ---

 # ciscoise_repository (Resource)

 It manages create, read, update and delete operations on Repository.

 - Create a new repository in the system.
 The name provided for the repository must be unique.

 - Update the definition of a specific repository, providing ALL parameters for the repository.

+- Long description TBD

 ## Example Usage